 Moore Public Library

-Our hometown libraries offer an avalanche full of crafty resources, both online and in print, for learners of all ages.
-But on this Pathway eager explorers, between the ages of 0 to 12 (and their Winter Learning Sherpas), will enjoy oodles of tinkering tasks on these cold winter nights!
+Our hometown libraries offer a tsunami full of crafty resources, both online and in print, for learners of all ages.
+But on this Pathway eager explorers, between the ages of 0 to 12 (and their Summer Learning Coaches), will enjoy oodles of tinkering tasks on these hot summer days!

-So pull down those learning winter caps - and let's get started with DIY for Kids!
+So pull down those learning swim caps - and let's get started with DIY for Kids!

 Click Click Click!
 Photography for Kids by George Sullivan

 This fun-filled, informative, and up-to-date guide to making great pictures with a digital camera will appeal to kids of all ages.
 Budding shutterbugs will find much to learn and explore between the pages of this colorful and wide-ranging introduction to the world of photography.
 This book covers everything from the difference between digital and film cameras to mastering action shots and taking pictures of one's favorite pets.

 Contains seventeen projects concerning container gardening designed for children to do.

 Kids have been making their own toys for centuries.
 This exciting book includes step-by-step instructions for making all kinds of toys.
 Young readers will learn a number of new skills, such as papier-mache' and simple sewing.
 The helpful photographs accompanying each project make it easy to follow along.